SPAN: Learning Similarity between Scene Graphs and Images with Transformers: Introduction

-To validate the rationality of the similarity measured by our framework, we introduce R-Precision which measures the image retrieval accuracy using generated scene graph as the new evaluation metric, which has been adopted in the task of text-to-image generation \cite{Xu_2018_CVPR, park2021benchmark}.
+In this paper, for the first time, we propose a \textbf{S}cene gra\textbf{P}h-im\textbf{A}ge co\textbf{N}trastive learning framework, \textbf{SPAN}, to align scene graphs and their corresponding images in the shared latent space~\footnote{The source code is publicly available at \url{https://github.com/yrcong/Learning_Similarity_between_Graphs_Images}.}.
+Our method can quantitatively measure the similarity between scene graphs and images, as depicted in~Fig.~\ref{fig:teaser}.
+SPAN consists of a graph Transformer (as a graph encoder) and an image Transformer (as an image encoder), similar as CLIP \cite{radford2021learning}.
+Since Transformers cannot process graph data directly, we introduce a novel graph serialization approach that flattens the nodes and edges of the scene graph into a sequence.
+We also design specific structural encodings to preserve graph structure information.
+Based on our framework, a R-Precision is proposed, which measures image retrieval accuracy as a new evaluation metric for scene graph generation.
 Compared with triplet-oriented metrics, our graph-oriented metric is more robust against data bias and noise.
-Our \textbf{main contributions} are summarized as follows: \begin{itemize} \item We propose a simple yet effective contrastive learning framework based on Transformers to learn the similarity between scene graphs and images. \item The proposed graph serialization method enables our graph Transformer to comprehend the graph structure.
+Our \textbf{main contributions} are summarized as follows: \begin{itemize} \item We propose a novel contrastive learning framework based on Transformers to learn the similarity between scene graphs and images. \item We introduce a graph serialization method that enables our graph Transformer to comprehend the graph structure.
 It can be used as a generic scene graph encoder. \item A novel metric R-Precision based on our framework is introduced to evaluate scene graph generation by using the similarity between scene graphs and images. \item We create new benchmarks on Visual Genome \cite{krishna2017visual} and Open Images \cite{kuznetsova2020open}, and perform a systematic analysis of the existing scene graph generation methods. \end{itemize}

+The remainder of the paper is structured as follows.
+In Section~\ref{sec:related_work}, we review related work in scene graph generation.
+Section~\ref{sec:method} presents our proposed scene graph-image contrastive learning framework.
+Section~\ref{sec:metrics} reviews the common evaluation metrics for scene graph generation and introduces the new R-Precision metric.
+Experimental results of the proposed framework are discussed in Section~\ref{sec:exp}.
+Section~\ref{sec:con} concludes this paper.